WiredPulse/EIF_Parser/README.md

 Evil Inject Finder Remote Capability and Parser

 # About
-EIF_Parser provides the following capability:
+EIF_Parser.ps1 provides the following capability:
 - Executes Evil Inject Finder (EIF) on a remote system or systems
 - Retrieves the data from gathered by EIF on remote systems
 - On the local system, presents only the processes with 'yes' in the MZ or DOS column